piman-dev/BRVM/README.md

 ## For Android 14.0+ users
 In spring 2025, the BriarRose Virtual Machine encountered major compatibility issues on new devices, and fixing the Termux packages was unsuccessful.
-The pre-configured games are _still supported_ by the project but they are now preset for some specific builds of other emulators, which are available here: https://github.com/piman-dev/BRVM-Development/releases/tag/alternatives
+The pre-configured games are _still supported_ by the project but they are now preset for some specific builds of other Wine-based emulators, which are available here: https://github.com/piman-dev/BRVM-Development/releases/tag/alternatives

 ## How to run the pre-configured games directly from the homescreen